opendaylight/docs/docs/release-notes/upgrade-process.rst

 ^^^^^^^^^^^^^^
 Aluminium requires Java 11, both during compile-time and run-time.
-Make sure to install JDK 11 corresponding to at least openjdk-11.0.6, and that the JAVA_HOME environment variable is points to the JDK directory.
+Make sure to install JDK 11 corresponding to at least openjdk-11.0.6, and that the JAVA_HOME environment variable points to the JDK directory.
+This variable is now particularly needed to perform the Javadoc generation.
+You may still build your project without it by using maven with the option "-Dmaven.javadoc.skip".

 Controller is a MRI project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^